Wangechi Mutu: Background and education

 Mutu was born in 1972 in Nairobi, Kenya.
-She was educated at Loreto Convent Msongari (1978–1989), and later studied at the United World College of the Atlantic, Wales (I.B., 1991).
-Mutu moved to New York in the 1990s, focusing on Fine Arts and Anthropology at The New School for Social Research, and Parsons School of Art and Design.
+She was educated at Loreto Convent Msongari (1978–1989).
+She left Nairobi at age 16 for high school, studying at the United World College of the Atlantic, in Wales (I.B., 1991).
+Mutu moved to New York in the late 1990s, focusing on Fine Arts and Anthropology at The New School for Social Research, and Parsons School of Art and Design.
 She earned a BFA degree from Cooper Union for the Advancement of the Arts and Science in 1996 and a master's degree in sculpture from Yale School of Art in 2000.

+As soon as Mutu graduated from Yale, her work began popping up in important shows—many of them international exhibitions and biennials.
+In an email interview with NPR, Mutu wrote, "Making art and traveling are my greatest teachers.
+Everyone should travel, not just to see new things but to see new things in themselves."
+In 2015, the artist made the decision to begin dividing her time between her studios in New York and Nairobi.
+These travels back and forth, she says, help give her valuable perspective: New York has "an addictive potency," and its density of creative, entrepreneurial people inspires her greatly; Nairobi is "layered, lush, and encourages a coexistence between humans and the natural world," and Mutu describes Kenya as a very attractive country, despite its "anglophone trauma."

+”It’s the difference between a plant with one root and one with a network of roots.
+If a plant has just one root, that doesn’t necessarily mean it’s going to stand straight and strong.
+The idea of having many roots, of having your feet really grounded in different places, is extremely empowering for me."